EVAC+: Multi-scale V-net with Deep Feature CRF Layers for Brain Extraction

-While the results of EV-Net are performing well, there is still space to improve.
-We need the final brain labels to follow the complex, intricate and detailed structure of the brain.
-A lot of features are considered when calculating a brain mask, but one cannot deny the fact that continuity in intensity and structure is an important factor.
+While the multi-scale inputs provide good results alone, they still contain some bias from the non-human-made labels.
+We need our output to follow the complex, intricate and detailed structure of the brain, which is often not captured in the ground truth.
+Many features are considered when calculating a brain mask, but one cannot deny the fact that continuity in intensity and structure is an important factor.
 As CRFs are known to minimize the discrepancies in labels between neighboring pixels with similar intensity and spatial information, they can be used to create a fine-grained segmentation result.
-Even though the level of accuracy can be reached without it, greater training resources are required to learn the details.
-Although popularly used, adding CRF as a Recurrent Layer was not selected as it is not known to have a huge effect in volumetric medical image segmentation~\cite{monteiro2018conditional}.
-While there are other optimization methods for CRF proposed in medical images~\cite{magnano2014conditional}, we follow the method suggested in \citet{krahenbuhl2011efficient} for efficiency.
-Implementations revised to work with 3D image segmentation by \citet{lesion_crf} were used.

-\textbf{Additional processing:} To remove small segmentation errors that might be present in the result, only the largest background segment was considered a background.
-Then, as the optimal brain extraction will naturally give a single connected cluster only, the largest connected foreground segment was used.